Rita Ora Exposes Perky Derriere In Revealing Bodysuit & Fans Can’t Handle It

 “THAT BODY OH MY MY,” added another.

-As fans of Rita are well-aware, the singer works hard for her fit physique.
+As fans of Rita are well aware, the singer works hard for her fit physique.
 In a 2017 interview with Shape magazine, the UNICEF UK ambassador opened up about her strict diet and workout routine.
-She noted that she did circuit training each day, but asserted that she exercised to be strong, not skinny.
+She noted that she did circuit training each day but asserted that she exercised to be strong, not skinny.
 She also revealed that she wore a size 28 jean and considered herself to be curvy.

 The singer went on to say that she remained disciplined even on tour.